-This applies whether or not the RTO had a contract with the department.
+This applies whether or not the RTO had a contract with the Department of Education and Training (the department).

 Individuals

 To be 'disallowed', an individual must have been a relevant person at an RTO that was:

 - subject to one of the events described in the definition of disallowed person OR - responsible for them by either their acts or omissions).